karissawhiting/nyc-oracle/README.md

 `scripts` has all scripts including `utils` which contain core helpers (data pulls, quantile categorization, seasonality scoring, prompt construction) used by the top-level scripts.

 - `scripts`:
-    - `generate-prophecy.R` - Runs an example of the prototype pipeline.
+    - `example-prophecy-pipeline.R` - Runs an example of the prototype pipeline.
 Assembles data for a requested month/day, builds LLM prompts, calls the chattr/LLM API, and formats the prophecy text used by the animation and printed card.

 - `scripts/utils`: